Guide to choosing school subjects

-Compared with high school, at university you have more control over your learning and can study whatever interests you.
+Compared with high school, at university, you have more control over your learning and can study whatever interests you.
 This enables you to develop more independence and confidence.
-A university education will provide you the opportunity to gain the theoretical and practical knowledge to prepare you for your future.
+A university education will provide you with the opportunity to gain theoretical and practical knowledge to prepare you for your future.

 How is university different to school?

 When you arrive at university you’ll notice some things are slightly different than at high school.
 We've put together this chart to help you understand the differences.